Herod Agrippa II

 Herod Agrippa II (Roman name: Marcus Julius Agrippa, אגריפס; AD 27/28 – c.
 92 or 100), sometimes shortened to Agrippa II or Agrippa, was the last ruler from the Herodian dynasty, reigning over territories outside of Judea as a Roman client.
 Agrippa II fled Jerusalem in 66, fearing the Jewish uprising, and he supported the Roman side in the First Jewish–Roman War.

 Early life

 Herod Agrippa II was the son of the first and better-known Herod Agrippa and the brother of Berenice, Mariamne, and Drusilla (second wife of the Roman procurator Antonius Felix).
-He was educated at the court of the emperor Claudius, and at the time of his father's death he was 17 years old.
-Claudius therefore kept him at Rome and sent Cuspius Fadus as procurator of the Roman province of Judaea.
-While at Rome, he voiced his support for the Jews to Claudius and against the Samaritans and the procurator of Iudaea Province, Ventidius Cumanus, who was thought to have been the cause of some disturbances there.
+He was raised and educated at the court of the emperor Claudius.
+Because he was only 17 years old at the time of his father's death, Claudius kept him in Rome and sent Cuspius Fadus as procurator of the Roman province of Judaea.
+While in Rome, Agrippa voiced his support for the Jews to Claudius and against the Samaritans and the procurator of Judaea Province, Ventidius Cumanus, who was thought to have been the cause of some disturbances there.